 A force of firsts

-- 1916 – Bristol is among the first forces in the country to appoint women police officers
+- 1916 – Bristol Police were one of the first police forces in the country to appoint women police officers

-- 1948 – the first burglar alarm connected directly to police by telephone is installed in Bristol
+- 1948 – the first burglar alarm to be connected directly by telephone to the police was installed in Bristol

-- 1966 – we were the first force to set up a Crime Prevention Panel involving residents, business and insurance company representatives
+- 1966 – the first force to set up a Crime Prevention Panel, which included residents, business, and insurance companies.

-- 1974 – a victim support scheme was pioneered by the Bristol Association for the Care and Resettlement of Offenders
+- 1974 – a victim support scheme was set up by the Bristol Association for the Care and Resettlement of Offenders